The Story Behind Renaras

 Renaras is not a new idea.
 It is a conviction that has taken time to find its form.

 Re — from Ren (連): connection, continuity, the lotus rising from still water.
-From Rei (麗): beauty.
-Grace made visible.
+From Rei (麗): beauty made visible.
 Naras — from Nara (奈良): Japan's first imperial capital, where silk, Buddhism and ceremonial culture were born.

-In the Western ear, Renaras echoes the Renaissance — ancient beauty is not dead, it is waiting to be seen again.
-In the Japanese, it speaks of connection to origin, of beauty rooted in place and time.
+To the Western ear, Renaras echoes the Renaissance — beauty waiting to be seen again.
+To the Japanese ear, it speaks of connection to origin, of beauty rooted in place and time.

 One name.
 Two civilisations.
 One belief: what was made with devotion deserves to endure.

-A thousand years of shokunin (職人) mastery — silk woven with ceremonial precision, shaped by patience, symbolism and cultural devotion — was increasingly being stored away, forgotten, or reduced to costume.
+A thousand years of shokunin (職人) mastery — silk woven with ceremonial precision, shaped by patience and devotion — was, increasingly, being stored away.
+Forgotten.
+Reduced to costume.

-Every Renaras piece begins as an authentic vintage Japanese textile — created for hare (晴れ), life's elevated ceremonial moments: weddings, seasonal rites, cultural transitions.
-We carefully transform them into luxury objects for the contemporary interior: silk wall art, table couture, lumbar pillows, textile objects.
+Every Renaras piece begins as Japanese ceremonial silk — woven for hare (晴れ), the elevated moments of a life: weddings, seasonal rites, cultural transitions.
+We transform these textiles into objects for the contemporary home: wall tapestries, table runners, lumbar pillows, framed panels.

 True sustainability is not a trend.
 It is mono no aware (物の哀れ) — the conscious act of ensuring beauty does not dissolve unwitnessed.

-Where Amsterdam's merchants understood that value compounds slowly, Kyoto's silk weavers understood that beauty is earned through repetition, not invention.
+Amsterdam's merchants understood that value compounds slowly.
+Kyoto's silk weavers understood that beauty is earned through repetition, not invention.
 Renaras stands at the meeting point of both.
+Read about our approach to slow luxury silk.